Chinmay1220/Chinmay1220/README.md

 <div align="center">

 ## Hi there, I'm Chinmay Sawant 👋
-## 👨‍💻 AI Engineer & Data Science Aspirant 📊
+## 👨‍💻 Aanlytics Engineer & Data Science Aspirant 📊

 <!--
 **Chinmay1220/Chinmay1220** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.